Workaway

-The opportunities on offer are varied and based in a wide range of countries around the world.
-Some types of volunteering available include gardening, animal-care, cooking and farming, as well as more specialist and niche help requests.

 One of the benefits for potentially isolated communities or people is the chance to bring the world to them via travellers using the site.
 Travellers can then profit from their host's knowledge of regional places of interest and their local environment.
 The ability to share space with a variety of people has been shown to enable cultural exchange and the chance to learn more about how others see the world.

-Workaway charges the 'Workawayer' a yearly membership fee to connect to hosts but does not charge the host a fee to list.
-The duration of an exchange can range from as little as a few days to over a year.

-History

-The idea for Workaway came about through the founder's travelling experiences.
-After extending his stay in Hawaii in the early 1990s by working in the hostel in which he was staying, he realized many travelers wanted to be more than just tourists.
-On returning home, he started offering a room in his own house in exchange for help on the land and the Workaway concept began.
+Workaway placements have been impacted by Brexit and other geopolitical changes.